nebius/mcp-server/README.md

     - Provide me a list of all storage buckets within the project: project-e00some-cool-project
     - Get me a list of the available compute platforms
     - Show the details about the compute instance by name: some-cool-instance

+## Disclaimer

+In the current implementation, the MCP server allows execution of any Nebius CLI commands, which may lead to destructive and insecure consequences.
+Always double-check the command suggested by the assistant before executing it.
+Never use the *Allow always* option for the *nebius_cli_execute* tool.

 ## Requirements